Find a Lawyer Near Me Referral Service Online since 1996.

 LEGAL FEES, HOURLY RATES WORK.

-PAYMENT PLANS AND TYPES OF PAYMENT EXPLAINED.
+TYPES OF PAYMENT EXPLAINED.

 Most Lawyers Offer

 RETAINER: Most lawyers will request a retainer up front.
 This is essentially a down payment on the total fee.

 PAYMENT PLANS: Most accept payment plans you can afford.

 FIXED or FLAT FEES: A flat or fixed fee is the a set amount that will be charged for routine legal work.